Koldim2001/Koldim2001/README.md

 ### Hi there 👋 I'm Dmitry

-### I'm  a cheerful Computer Vision engineer and a data scientist specializing in ML/DL development.
+### I'm a cheerful Computer Vision engineer and a data scientist specializing in ML/DL model development

 <h3 align="left">Connect with me:</h3>
 <p align="left">